makoto/blockparty/README.md

 If you run the same program again, it will detect.

 ```
-$truffle exec scripts/repository.js -t invitation -i input.txt
+$truffle exec scripts/repository.js -t confirmation -i input.txt
 Using network 'development'.

 code 1234567890  is already registered.
 Claimed by  0x0000000000000000000000000000000000000000
 code 0987654321  is already registered.
 Claimed by  0x0000000000000000000000000000000000000000
 ```

-Pass the original invitation codes to the participants.
+Pass the original confirmation ion codes to the participants.
 Once participants use the code to register, you can check who used the codes by running the script again.

 ```
-$truffle exec scripts/repository.js -t invitation -i input.txt
+$truffle exec scripts/repository.js -t confirmation -i input.txt
 Using network 'development'.

 code 1234567890  is already registered.
 Claimed by 0x12ff7cfb557a7d0404b694da8d6106e219306a93